Association pour une solidarité syndicale étudiante: Philosophy

 The Association pour une Solidarité Syndicale Étudiante advocated for free education at all levels and for all, including the abolition of student debt, conservation of quality post-secondary education, and the democratization of schools, while opposing the commodification of education.

-It deployed mass mobilization as a catalyst of social change, favouring local general assemblies as decision-making structures as opposed to referendums, considered less democratic.
+It deployed mass mobilization as a catalyst for social change, favouring local general assemblies as decision-making structures as opposed to referendums, considered less democratic.

 It also fought for responsible taxation, the defense of minority rights, the promotion of alter-globalization, demilitarization, implementation of public housing policy, and the irrevocable right to dissidence.

-The basic principles of the ASSÉ lies on the foundations of student unionism as established in Article 1 of the Charter of Grenoble, in 1946.
-The Charter stipulates that the student is a young intellectual worker.
-Thus students must be associated on a union basis.
+The basic principles of the ASSÉ lie on the foundations of student unionism as established in Article 1 of the Charter of Grenoble in 1946.
+The charter stipulates that the student is a young intellectual worker.
+Thus, students must be associated on a union basis.
 The ASSÉ believes in the necessity of fighting to save the gains made by past student movements, as well as to make new gains, through permanent protest.
-Considering education as a right, rather than as a privilege, the ASSÉ is based on the following principles:
+Considering education as a right rather than as a privilege, the ASSÉ is based on the following principles: